Getting started with Bitbucket Data Center on AWS

 Amazon CloudWatch for basic monitoring and centralized logging

 Amazon CloudWatch provides basic logging and monitoring, but also costs extra.
-To help reduce the cost of your deployment, you can disable logging or turn off Amazon CloudWatch integration altogether.
+To help reduce the cost of your deployment, you can disable logging or turn off Amazon CloudWatch integration during deployment.

 To download your log data (for example, to archive it or analyze it outside of AWS), you’ll have to export it first to S3.
 From there, you can download it.
 See Exporting Log Data to Amazon S3 for details.